apache/airflow/docs/apache-airflow-providers-google/operators/transfer/gcs_to_bigquery.rst

 :template-fields:`airflow.providers.google.cloud.transfers.gcs_to_bigquery.GCSToBigQueryOperator`
 to define values dynamically.

 You may load multiple objects from a single bucket using the ``source_objects`` parameter.
 You may also define a schema, as well as additional settings such as the compression format.
 For more information, please refer to the links above.

 Transferring files
 ------------------

 The following Operator transfers one or more files from GCS into a BigQuery table.

 .. exampleinclude:: /../../tests/system/providers/google/cloud/gcs/example_gcs_to_bigquery.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_gcs_to_bigquery]
     :end-before: [END howto_operator_gcs_to_bigquery]

+.. _howto/operator:GCSToBigQueryOperator:

+Also you can use GCSToBigQueryOperator in the deferrable mode:

+.. exampleinclude:: /../../tests/system/providers/google/cloud/gcs/example_gcs_to_bigquery_async.py
+    :language: python
+    :dedent: 4
+    :start-after: [START howto_operator_gcs_to_bigquery_async]
+    :end-before: [END howto_operator_gcs_to_bigquery_async]

 Reference